Robust instrumental variable methods using multiple candidate instruments with application to Mendelian randomization: Discussion

 \subsection{Alternative robust methods}

 Several other methods have been developed for robust estimation using instrumental variables.
-Kang et al.\ proposed a method based on penalized regression for detecting and accounting for invalid instruments that provides a consistent estimate of causal effect if at least 50\% of the candidate instruments are valid using L1-penalization to downweight the contribution to the analysis of candidate instruments that have heterogeneous causal estimates \cite{kang2014}.
+Koles\'{a}r et al.\ proposed a method within the framework of k-class estimators with a 100\% breakdown level under the InSIDE assumption \cite{kolesar2014}.
+Kang et al.\ proposed a method using individual-level data based on penalized regression for detecting and accounting for invalid instruments that provides a consistent estimate of causal effect if at least 50\% of the candidate instruments are valid using L1 penalization to downweight the contribution to the analysis of candidate instruments that have heterogeneous causal estimates \cite{kang2014}.
 Han proposed a similar penalized estimator within the generalized method of moments framework, again with a 50\% breakdown level \cite{han2008}.
-Koles\'{a}r et al.\ proposed a method within the framework of k-class estimators with a 100\% breakdown level under the InSIDE assumption \cite{kolesar2014}.
-The first two methods are similar to the median-based methods discussed here, and the final method is similar to the MR-Egger method.
-A method similar to the penalization approach introduced here was proposed by Windmeijer et al.\ \cite{windmeijer2015}.
-This consists of testing the homogeneity of the causal estimates from different sets of candidate instrumental variables using Hansen's overidentification test, and reporting a causal estimate based on candidate instruments whose causal estimates are mutually similar.
-Each of these methods requires individual-level data; we look forward to the development of versions of these methods for summarized data, which would increase their applicability to applied Mendelian randomization investigations.
+These ideas were developed further by Windmeijer et al.\ \cite{windmeijer2016}; several of the choices made here relating to the L1 penalization method (such as the decision to use the method to identify invalid instruments and to obtain the causal estimate using only the valid instruments, referred to by Windmeijer et al.\ as a `post-lasso' estimator, and the decision to explore a heterogeneity criterion for selecting the tuning parameter) were guided by that paper.
+However, each of these methods requires individual-level data, limiting their applicability to applied Mendelian randomization investigations.